FuelLabs/sway-applications/name-registry/SPECIFICATION.md

 A user can register a name for themselves

-1. If the name is not already registered
+1. If the name is available for registration (ie unregistered or expired)
-2. If the payment is sufficient for the duration
+2. If the payment is in the correct asset
-3. If the payment is in the correct asset
+3. If the payment is sufficient for the duration

 ### `extend()`

 Any user can extend the registration duration of a given name

-1. If the payment is sufficient for the duration
+1. If the given name is already registered
 2. If the payment is in the correct asset
+3. If the payment is sufficient for the duration

 ### `set_identity()`

-The owner of the name can change the identity to which the name resolves
+Allows the owner to change the resolving identity

 ### `set_owner()`

-The owner of the name can change the owner of the name
+Allows the owner to transfer ownership of the registered name

 ## Information that is presented to users